FAITH AND WORKS

 Not only is this so, but we also rejoice in God through our Lord Jesus Christ, through whom we have now received reconciliation.
 (Romans 5:11)

-It is important to understand there are two dimensions of our reconciliation to God.
-We are reconciled to God legally, as it were, when we place our faith in the blood atonement.
+- We are reconciled to God legally, as it were, when we place our faith in the blood atonement.
 This reconciliation takes place the moment we truly believe in Christ.

-Then there is a lifetime of being reconciled to the Lord in actuality.
+- There is a lifetime of being reconciled to the Lord in actuality.
 We go through a multitude of tests and some fiery trials as we are being delivered from worldliness, lust, and self-will.
 The righteous are saved with difficulty.

-Therefore, just as sin entered the world through one man, and death through sin, and in this way death came to all men, because all sinned—(Romans 5:12)
+Therefore, just as sin entered the world through one man, and death through sin, and in this way death came to all men, because all sinned — (Romans 5:12)

-God does not blame us because we were born under condemnation; neither does God judge us because we were born in sin that we did not choose.
+Every person who does not have Christ is spiritually dead.
+He is little more than intelligent dust.
+Only in Christ is there true life, the divine Life of God.
+This death came to us from our ancestor Adam, who sinned against God.
+We were born under this condemnation.
+God does not blame us because we were born under condemnation, neither does God judge us because we were born in sin that we did not choose.
 God does blame us if we neglect to take advantage of the deliverance from sin He has provided through Christ.
-The great sin is that of neglect.
+The great sin is to neglect our salvation.

 For before the law was given, sin was in the world.
 But sin is not taken into account when there is no law.
 Nevertheless, death reigned from the time of Adam to the time of Moses, even over those who did not sin by breaking a command, as did Adam, who was a pattern of the one to come.
 (Romans 5:13,14)